clojurists-together/clojuriststogether.org/content/news/2019/august-2019-monthly-update.md

 * Some features are being added **documentation first**, meaning we write the user documentation for the feature first and use that to know what needs to be done.
 See below for an example.
 We intend to continue with this habit.

 #### Refactoring Calva
 We're preparing for making some major cleanings up of the Calva code base.
-And even while we have yet to start any of those efforts we are already cleaing up while we are working with updating Calva.
-This means the project is more maintanable now than it was two weeks ago, and we intend to continue in this spirit of Kaizen.
-A more drastical change is that we:
+And even while we have yet to start any of those efforts we are already cleaning up while we are working with updating Calva.
+This means the project is more maintainable now than it was two weeks ago, and we intend to continue in this spirit of Kaizen.
+A more drastic change is that we:
 * **DONE**: Moved all REPL Window code into the Calva repository and archived the `repl-interactor` repository for now.

 #### Jack in/Connect
 We've continued with the strong focus on making it easy to connect Calva to your Clojure project.

 * **RELEASED**: https://github.com/BetterThanTomorrow/calva/blob/master/CHANGELOG.md#2028---01082019 Operating system peculiarities.
 Especially Windows, with its cmd.exe and Powershell and Git Bash and MINGW and WSL and… You get the picture.
 Jack-in has been really hard to get working reliably, but I think we got it nailed down now.
 (There is still some bugs on Linux, that we have yet to figure out.)
 * **RELEASED**: [Reworked how Calva deals with figuring out the current project root](https://github.com/BetterThanTomorrow/calva/pull/275).
 This used to be a setting in the workspace, but now it is determined based on the file in the active editor.
-This change also made it easier to use multi-project workspaces (Mainly because of suporting custom settings per project in the workspace).
+This change also made it easier to use multi-project workspaces (Mainly because of supporting custom settings per project in the workspace).
-* **RELEASED**: [Support launching with Leiningen aliases](https://github.com/BetterThanTomorrow/calva/pull/279), while also improving how we deal with `main` arguments when launcing with `deps.edn` aliases.
+* **RELEASED**: [Support launching with Leiningen aliases](https://github.com/BetterThanTomorrow/calva/pull/279), while also improving how we deal with `main` arguments when launching with `deps.edn` aliases.
-* **IN PROGRESS**: [Support for launcing with user alieses/profiles](https://github.com/BetterThanTomorrow/calva/pull/289).
+* **IN PROGRESS**: [Support for launching with user aliases/profiles](https://github.com/BetterThanTomorrow/calva/pull/289).
 A test build with this feature is out and it is probably going to be release within a few days.
 * **IN PROGRESS**: Support of custom Jack-in and connect sequences.
 This is taking the recently added _Custom CLJS REPL_ feature several steps further.
 It is done in a [documentation first](https://github.com/BetterThanTomorrow/calva/issues/282) manner.
 This also cleans up a lot of all too complicated code as we are redefining the built-in connect sequences using the same configuration mechanism as the custom ones.
-* **IN PROGRESS**: [Custom workflow CLojure commands](https://github.com/BetterThanTomorrow/calva/issues/281).
-This is a feature insspired from Cursive that has been worked with on and off for quite a while.
+* **IN PROGRESS**: [Custom workflow Clojure commands](https://github.com/BetterThanTomorrow/calva/issues/281).
+This is a feature inspired from Cursive that has been worked with on and off for quite a while.
 Right now it is more *on* and it might be released before August ends.

 #### Refactoring tooling
 We've investigated our options for adding refactoring tools.